Seinfeld: Syndication

 According to Barry Meyer, chairman of Warner Bros.
 Entertainment (parent company of Castle Rock Entertainment), Seinfeld made $2.7 billion through June 2010 through off-network syndication and cable syndication.
 As of February 2017 the show had made an estimated $4.06 billion in syndication.
 Steve Bannon, who invested in the show, later said, "We calculated what it would get us if it made it to syndication.
 We were wrong by a factor of five".
-In September 2019, it was announced that Viacom (now Paramount Global) had acquired cable syndication rights to the series from TBS, with it airing on Comedy Central from October 2021, to July 2025, Nick at Nite from May 31, 2022, until November 12, 2022, and TV Land since February 11, 2023.
+In September 2019, it was announced that Viacom (now Paramount Skydance) had acquired cable syndication rights to the series from TBS, with it airing on Comedy Central from October 2021, to July 2025, Nick at Nite from May 31, 2022, until November 12, 2022, and TV Land since February 11, 2023.

 High-definition versions

 There are two high-definition versions of Seinfeld.
 The first is that of the network television (non-syndicated) versions in the original aspect ratio of 4:3 that were downscaled for the DVD releases.
 Clips from this high-definition version in its upscale were seen on NBC during The 'Seinfeld' Story special.
 Syndicated broadcast stations and the cable networks TBS and Comedy Central (and also Fox) began airing the syndicated version of Seinfeld in HD.
 Unlike the version used for the DVD, Sony Pictures cropped the top and bottom parts of the frame while restoring previously cropped images on the sides from the 35mm film source to use the entire 16:9 frame.